-NASA's Global Hydrology Resource Center (GHRC) Distributed Active Archive Center (DAAC) published beta versions of the International Space Station (ISS) Lightning Imaging Sensor (LIS) non-quality-controlled standard products on September 17.
+NASA's Global Hydrology Resource Center Distributed Active Archive Center (GHRC DAAC) published beta versions of the Lightning Imaging Sensor on the International Space Station - LIS (ISS) non-quality-controlled standard products on September 17.
 These data are made available to users until a manual quality control process is complete, at which time they will be replaced by the archive version of the products.

-- Beta Non-Quality Controlled LIS on International Space Station (ISS) Science Data
+- Beta Non-Quality Controlled LIS (ISS) Science Data

-These data are collected by the LIS instrument on the ISS used to detect the distribution and variability of total lightning occurring in the Earth’s tropical and subtropical regions.
+These data are collected by the LIS (ISS) used to detect the distribution and variability of total lightning occurring in the Earth’s tropical and subtropical regions.
 These data can be used for severe storm detection and analysis, as well as for lightning-atmosphere interaction studies.
 The LIS instrument makes measurements during both day and night with high detection efficiency.
-The data are available in both Hierarchical Data Format 4 (HDF4)
+The data are available in both Hierarchical Data Format 4 (HDF4

 NASA's Land Processes DAAC (LP DAAC) publicly released a new collection of Terra

-NASA's National Snow and Ice Data Center (NSIDC) DAAC published new data to NASA's IceBridge
+NASA's National Snow and Ice Data Center DAAC (NSIDC DAAC) published new data to NASA's IceBridge

 NSIDC DAAC published new data to the NASA IceBridge DMS L1B Geolocated and Orthorectified Images dataset for the Summer 2017 Arctic campaign.
-This dataset contains Level-1B imagery taken from the Digital Mapping System (DMS) over Greenland and Antarctica.
+This dataset contains Level-1B imagery taken from the DMS over Greenland and Antarctica.

 NSIDC DAAC published new data to the NASA IceBridge DMS L0 Camera Calibration for the Summer 2017 Arctic campaign.
-This dataset contains camera calibration reports for IceBridge Digital Mapping System (DMS) missions flown over Antarctica and Greenland.
+This dataset contains camera calibration reports for IceBridge DMS missions flown over Antarctica and Greenland.

-NSIDC DAAC has published data from the Special Sensor Microwave Imager/Sounder (SSMIS) F15 sensor to Making Earth System data records for Use in Research Environments (MEaSUREs) Calibrated Enhanced-Resolution Passive Microwave Daily Equal-Area Scalable Earth Grid (EASE)-Grid
+NSIDC DAAC has published data from the Special Sensor Microwave Imager/Sounder (SSMIS) F15 sensor to Making Earth System data records for Use in Research Environments (MEaSUREs

-2.0 Brightness Temperature ESDR dataset as version 1.2.
+)-Grid 2.0 Brightness Temperature Earth System Data Record (ESDR) dataset as version 1.2.
 The minor change in this version corrects the handling of QC flags to retain more data, eliminating only the flagged data in a given channel and taking care not to eliminate data in other channels.
 This dataset is part of the MEaSUREs Program.

 ORNL DAAC published the dataset CARVE: In-flight Videos from the CARVE Aircraft, Alaska, 2012-2015.
 This dataset contains videos captured by a camera mounted on the CARVE aircraft during airborne campaigns over the Alaskan and Canadian Arctic.
 Flight campaigns took place from 2012 to 2015 between the months of March and November to enable investigation of both seasonal and inter-annual variability in atmospheric gas content.